 About the Procedure

-Dr. Kaweski performs eyelid enhancement surgery at Aesthetic Arts Institute of Plastic Surgery.
+Dr. Kaweski performs eyelid enhancement surgery at Aesthetic Arts Institute of Plastic Surgery in the San Diego area.
 The operation is done on an outpatient basis, using a choice of sedation, local anesthesia or general anesthesia.
 Incisions are carefully placed below the lash line of the lower lid or in the crease of upper lid to minimize scarring afterward.
 Once the incisions are made, excess fat and skin may be removed, underlying structure is tightened and repositioned, and the skin is replaced over the lid.
 In some cases, fat removed from the upper lid may be placed into the lower lid to hide bags and give the lower eye a refreshed appearance.
 The procedure typically takes between 1-2 hours to complete, depending on whether one or both lids are addressed during surgery.

 After the Procedure